openmeeg/openmeeg/README.rst

 - CGAL meshing tools, add "-DUSE_CGAL=ON".

-- Build the documentation, add "-DBUILD_DOCUMENTATION=ON".
+- Reference documentation, add "-DBUILD_DOCUMENTATION=ON".
+Make sure to have `doxygen` with `dot` support.

 Then you can run the full test suite with::